-NLP contributes enormously to improve customer service.
+NLP contributes enormously to improving customer service.
 A happy customer always creates an impact on sales.
 Similarly, dissatisfied customers will express and share their bad experiences, which in turn will affect the brand image and overall sales.
 For instance, a personalized greeting to a customer with their name and asking them if they are calling regarding an order they placed recently will automatically delight the customer.
-If the chatbot can foresee possible issues with the order, it can help navigate the customer towards a personalized set of choices.
+If the chatbot can foresee possible issues with the order, it can help navigate the customer toward a personalized set of choices.

 NLP helps advertisers in identifying the potential buyers of their products by analyzing social media, emails, and purchase behaviors.
-Application of NLP has already added value to many businesses so far, as it broadens the range of channels for ad placement.
+The application of NLP has already added value to many businesses so far, as it broadens the range of channels for ad placement.
 This enables the companies to optimally spend their ad budgets and target potential buyers.

 6. Market Intelligence

 Marketers need advanced tools to analyze the data available on blogs, websites, and social media posts to stay updated about industry-related events.
-NLP helps marketers stay informed about the competitors and their strategies, along with the latest trends to polish and refine their strategies.
+NLP helps marketers stay informed about competitors and their strategies, along with the latest trends to polish and refine their strategies.

 Though NLP cannot replace human perception and ingenuity in the near future, it is definitely emerging as a tool for gaining insights about customers.
-More of NLP advancements will further transform businesses and operations, with surprises waiting at every turn in this era of digital transformation and artificial intelligence.
+More NLP advancements will further transform businesses and operations, with surprises waiting at every turn in this era of digital transformation and artificial intelligence.

 1. What is NLP?

-In simple terms, it is the ability of a computer or a machine to understand the human language and process it in the way humans process.
+In simple terms, it is the ability of a computer or a machine to understand human language and process it in the way humans process.

 2. How powerful is NLP for retail businesses?

 NLP has all that it takes to improve customer engagement, enhance customer service, and boost revenues.
-Right from sentiment analysis, chatbots, market intelligence to advanced advertising, and hiring tools, NLP can derive value from routine processes.
+Right from sentiment analysis, chatbots, and market intelligence to advanced advertising, and hiring tools, NLP can derive value from routine processes.